Euro gold and silver commemorative coins: Introduction

-It is uncertain whether the Council of Ministers will grant them legal tender status elsewhere outside national boundaries, as San Marino, Monaco and Vatican City also issue these kinds of coins.
+It is uncertain whether the EU Council of Ministers will grant the coins legal tender status outside national boundaries, as San Marino, Monaco and Vatican City also issue these kinds of coins.

 Europa Coin Programme

-The Europa coin programme is a multi-member participation of minting precious metal coin with a particular theme that changes each year.
+The Europa coin programme is an initiative in which EU countries issue collector-oriented euro and other denomination precious metal coins designed according to a particular yearly theme.

-Summary

-This is a summary of the euro gold and silver commemorative coins issued by all countries in the eurozone.
+Eurozone gold and silver commemorative issue summary

 Austria

-Austria introduced the Eurocoins in 2002 alongside the general issuance of euros in the Eurozone.
+Austria introduced euro coins in 2002 alongside the general issuance of euros in the eurozone.
 From the very beginning, they have been minting a fairly large set of collectors' coins.
 The record was reached in 2004, when 14 different coins were minted.
 There was a unique and particular edition of a very special coin: the €100,000 Vienna Philharmonic, only 15 coins minted.

 Austria uses mainly gold and silver for its collectors' coins.
 However, since 2003 a special bimetal coin, €25 face value, has been minted using silver and colored niobium, giving this set of coins a unique characteristic, since they have different color variations every year.

 With the exception of the 2004 Vienna Philharmonic coin and the recently introduced 2008 silver €1.25 Vienna Philharmonic, there is no variation in the number of issues when sorted by face value, from €5 to €100 there is a similar number of issues every year.

 Vienna Philharmonic coin

 A unique piece in the Austrian collection is the Vienna Philharmonic coin.
 This coin is struck in pure gold, 999.9 fine (24 carats).
 It is issued every year, in four different face values, sizes and weights.
 It is used as an investment product (bullion coin), although it finishes almost always in hands of collectors.
-According to the World gold Council, it was the best selling gold coin in 1992, 1995 and 1996 worldwide.
+According to the World Gold Council, it was the best selling gold coin in 1992, 1995 and 1996 worldwide.

 Since 1 February 2008, this coin is being minted in silver as well.
 Both sides of the coin feature the same as on the Vienna Philharmonic pure gold coin.
 Its face value of 1.50 euros gives the silver piece its coin character, but is not relevant for the actual market value of the coin.